 Being the point-of-contact for customers, BSS is responsible for performing various functions like billing, activation, trouble-shooting etc.

 It is the one responsible for keeping a track of all the customer issues and ensuring they are resolved.
-The staff which engages with customers, like a customer care call center, makes us of this BSS solution.
+The staff which engages with customers, like a customer care call center, makes use of this BSS solution.

 As is clear from the above explanation, both OSS and BSS are distinct and they have different roles to play.
-However, their roles are complimentary to each other.
+However, their roles are complementary to each other.
 If the OSS is updated and well-maintained, then the staff providing BSS services would be able to update the customers also in real-time.

-As telecom operators are now taking charge of selling value added services directly to the customers, there is an emerging need for integrating BSS and OSS solutions.
+As telecom operators are now taking charge of selling value-added services directly to the customers, there is an emerging need for integrating BSS and OSS solutions.
 The telecommunications industry today needs efficiency in CRM (Customer Relationship Management).
 So that the customer care agent should be able to immediately provide information to the calling customer.
-For instance it will not be possible to answer a customer who asks about VAS order status if the OSS does not feed data into the BSS.
+For instance, it will not be possible to answer a customer who asks about VAS order status if the OSS does not feed data into the BSS.